Find Grad Schools

 28 Yearly Graduations

 The Graduate Center, CUNY is the 16th most popular school in the nation for students seeking a master's degree in history.
 Roughly 9,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $9,930 per year.
 During the most recent year for which we have data, 28 people received their master's degree in history from The Graduate Center.
-Of these students, 29% were women and 14% were members of underrepresented racial-ethnic groups.
-Data shows that The Graduate Center graduates that hold this degree go on to make a median salary of $44,930.
+About 50% of this group were women, and 3% were students from an underrepresented racial-ethnic group.

 #17